-Buried in Trump's Nuclear Report: A Russian Doomsday Weapon
+Buried In Trump's Nuclear Report: A Russian Doomsday Weapon

 "It's a way to get our attention," says Geist.

 Geist says that the "leak" of Status-6 was deliberate.
 Russia worries that U.S. missile defenses might be able to shoot down its missiles in a nuclear war.
-By showing a plan for Status-6, Russia is warning the U.S. that if it continues to build such defensive systems, then Russia will find another way to strike: one that can't be intercepted.
+By showing a plan for Status-6, Russia is warning the U.S. that if it continues to build such defensive systems, then Russia will find another way to strike, with a missile that can't be intercepted.

 "My read of the whole Status-6 slide leak is that the Russians were trying to send us a message," Geist says.

 Podvig agrees that the leak of Status-6 is probably just a warning shot.
-But the fact it appeared in the Pentagon's newest report on nuclear weapons shows that some war planners are taking the idea seriously.
+But the fact that it appeared in the Pentagon's newest report on nuclear weapons shows that some war planners are taking the idea seriously.

 There may be some politics involved in that decision as well, says Hans Kristensen of the Federation of American Scientists.
 The Trump administration is pushing hard for upgrades to America's nuclear arsenal.
 In his State of the Union address, the president called for making the arsenal "so strong and so powerful that it will deter any acts of aggression by any other nation or anyone else."